fakbo-dev/obsidian-files/Weekly_Goals/First.md

 - [ ] learn queue Data Structure
 - [ ] make some leetcode
 - [ ] finish the work project
+- [ ] try to read aat least 50 page of the book im currently reading

 ## Tasks